If you want to know what beta-alanine is, why people take it, and whether or not it can benefit you, then you want to read this article.

 The mechanism whereby beta-alanine enhances performance is similar to that of sodium bicarbonate.

-Beta-alanine beats sodium bicarbonate for practicality though because it doesn’t upset your stomach and it doesn’t require that you ingest near-dangerous levels to see benefits.
+Beta-alanine beats sodium bicarbonate for practicality though, because it doesn’t upset your stomach and it doesn’t require that you ingest near-dangerous levels to see benefits, which is often the case with sodium bicarbonate.

 Now, why not supplement with carnosine directly instead, you wonder?